arturopala/traffic-lights-control/README.md

 ##How to run demo app?

-run command
+run command:

   $sbt re-start

-open url in browser
+open url in browser:

   http://localhost:8080/